Blog Layout

 Injury to the meniscus is relatively common, particularly in twisting sports – think AFL, hockey, soccer, netball, dancing and martial arts.
 The most common mechanism of injury involves a twisting motion through a planted foot, with a resultant tear of the cartilage.
 These can be small, large, or even a flap tear (what we like to call 'bucket handle' tears) that can result in the knee ‘locking’.

 Acute tears are more common in younger populations and are usually (but not always) associated with pain around the joint line, swelling and difficulty weight bearing.
 Chronic tears can also occur.
 These are more more common in the older population as the meniscus naturally becomes worn over time.
-They are often pain free and go unnoticed, but can also be functionally limiting.
+They are often pain free and go unnoticed, but can also be functionally limiting and debilitating.

 What to do